 Influencer marketing 2022: 8 tools for in-depth research and many tips

-Marketers often face challenges while looking for brand advocates.
+Social media marketing specialists often face challenges while looking for brand advocates.
 Where to start, how to evaluate candidates, what strategy to follow?
-In this article, you will find tips and influencer marketing tools that can help you with the influencers research.
+In this article, you will find tips and influencer marketing tools that can help you with influencer research.

 - Encouraging introductory remarks